-The new captivating novel from the author of THE ISLAND, THE RETURN, THE THREAD, THE SUNRISE and CARTES POSTALES FROM GREECE
+The NEW Sunday Times Number One bestseller from Victoria Hislop, author of multi-million-copy bestsellers, including THE ISLAND, THE SUNRISE and CARTES POSTALES FROM GREECE.

 A beautiful tale of love, struggle and redemption - Prima on Cartes Postales from Greece

 Hislop brings history to life in this compelling tale - Tatler on The Sunrise

 Fast-paced narrative and utterly convincing sense of place - Guardian on The Thread

 Like a literary Nigella, [Victoria Hislop] whips up a cracking historical romance with a dash of family secrets and a splash of female self-discovery - Time Out on The Return

 Wonderful descriptions, strong characters and an intimate portrait of island existence - Woman & Home on The Island